CDC Dress Code

 1. Pants are to be worn at the navel.

-a.
-Level 1 Students - 4 pocket BLUE jeans.- NO HOLES ARE ALLOWED
+4 pocket BLUE jeans or khakis are allowed.- NO HOLES ARE ALLOWED

-b.
-Level 2 Students - 4-pocket dress khaki pants.
-Khaki jeans are not allowed Oversized/baggy pants, or pants with holes/tears, hammer loops, oversized pockets, extra pockets, bell-bottoms, capris, shorts, joggers and logos are not allowed.
+Oversized/baggy pants, or pants with holes/tears, hammer loops, oversized pockets, extra pockets, bell-bottoms, capris, shorts (including shorts under jeans/khakis), joggers and logos are not allowed.

-2. A plain white shirt with a standard fold down collar.
+2. A plain white or gray shirt with a standard fold down collar.
 Shirt tails are to be tucked tightly into the pants at all times.
-Shirt may be short or long sleeve, button down or pull over.
+Shirts may be short or long sleeves, button down or pull over.
 No more than one pocket.
+Students are allowed to wear a solid white undershirt underneath their collared shirt.

 3. Students must present a neat, clean, well-groomed appearance.
 Hair must not cover the eyes.